 1. Product description

-Table 1: Specialist niches
+Table 1: Specialist niche markets, descriptions and examples

 |Destination Spas or Hotels||Destination spas or hotels are for people that are looking for a few days of ultimate relaxation.
 A combination of baths, massages, saunas, and beauty treatments is often included.|

 Ciêla in Zambia is a resort and spa where people can enjoy massages, steam rooms, hydrotherapy and other wellness services.
 It works with local Zambian wellness products that are sustainably sourced.